qaware/qaware-blog-source/content/posts/iac-in-2024.md

 2. The Pulumi engine reads the state file and creates a plan based on the diff between the known infrastructure state and the defined infrastructure state.
 (STACKS??)
 3. Platform developers apply the plan to the infrastructure.

-However, Pulumi you to define infrastructure using a general-purpose programming language (like Python or Typescript).
+However, Pulumi lets you define infrastructure using a general-purpose programming language (like Python or Typescript).
 This means that teams can use the same language to write applications and infrastructure, and enjoy the benefits of a modern language, such as type safety, code completion, refactoring tools and the simple pleasure of using real nestable `for` loops.
 Infrastructure code can also be tested using standard testing frameworks.

-Other major benefits are:
+Pulumi's advantages include:
-- Native providers for all major cloud providers, including AWS, Azure, GCP, and Kubernetes.
+- Native providers for AWS, Azure, GCP, Kubernetes, and others.
-- A more flexible plugin system, allowing for more advanced features like post-deploy hooks.
+- A more flexible plugin system, allowing for more advanced features like post-deployment hooks.

-While Pulumi is a serious contender in the realm of IaC, it might not be all sunshine and rainbows:
+While Pulumi is a serious contender in the IaC arena, it might not be all sunshine and rainbows:
 - Pulumi uses Terraform providers as a fallback, meaning it often has the same limitations as Terraform.
 - Pulumi only allows you to save a change plan (e.g. for review with a different tool) when using `PULUMI_EXPERIMENTAL=true`, implying that the feature is not yet stable.
 - Pulumi's language flexibility, while theoretically being interoperable, causes its plugin ecosystem to be split across multiple languages.